Andromedans/andromeda/meta-language.md

 #### Toplevel commands

-An andromeda program is a stream of top-level commands.
+An Andromeda program is a stream of top-level commands.

 ##### Toplevel let binding